mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 The `bits28_range` function is powerful and flexible, but a bit cumbersome.
-We provide a `bits28_retention` convenience function that returns a nested structure with the standard retention definitions precalculated:
+We provide a `bits28_retention` convenience function that returns a nested structure with the standard retention definitions already calculated:

 ```
 SELECT